Let it snow in you house with these easy Snow Globe Cookies decorated with royal icing, coconut and snowy sprinkles!

 Instructions

 - Add egg, almond extract and vanilla in.
 Beat on high speed to combine until everything is incorporated well.
+It should take about a minute.
+Scrape sides and bottom of the bowl as needed.

 - Cover and chill the dough for at least 2 hours and maximum 2 days in the fridge.